skevas/usb-sensors-linux/README.md

 $ gcc -o airsensor airsensor.c -lusb
 ```

-##Test
+## Test
-You can now execute the airsensor and see if you get readings, as seen on most Linux installations it seems that you must be root user, or then add udev rule to make the device read/write.
+You can now execute the airsensor and see if you get readings, as seen on most Linux installations it seems that you must be root user, or add a udev rule to make the device read/write.

 To run with root access